University of Zurich, Zurich, Switzerland

 Various cafeterias at UZH and ETH (Federal Institute of Technology) provide a wide choice of food.
-Students can use their ID card to buy meals at a reduced price.
+Students can use their UZH student ID card to buy meals at a reduced price.
 More information on cafeterias can be found here (UZH) and here (ETH).

-The Erasmus Student Network (ESN) is a European student organization that helps international exchange students feel at home in their host country.
+The Erasmus Student Network (ESN) is a European student organization that helps exchange students feel at home in their host country.

 ESN organizes various excursions (for example, city tours, ski and hiking weekends) and a monthly party or social gathering.
 ESN has established a mentoring system to bring foreign exchange students into direct contact with Swiss students who will help them get settled in Zurich.
 Visiting students can also put their name on a mailing list and find out what the current events are via the website.